ShivaniKhatri96/React-notetaking-app/README.md

 ### Responsive Design

 - The website is made responsive.
-Pictures will be added once I complete the project
+ > Here, you can see examples for `small` and `large` screens

 ### Functionalities added